 Example of How Factoring Plays Out on the Cash Flow

 In this example, our invoice factoring loan company pays 85% of the debtors.
-At the same time, customers generally pay in the month after the invoice.
+Generally, the customers pay in the month after the invoice.
 The movement in what we owe the factoring company is thus the difference between the amount factored this month compared to last month.
 To forecast the payment timing, we will need a layered set of formulas.
-As a result, this will let us do it step by step.
+Let’s do it step by step.

 Setting the Factoring Rate